wildtechgarden/wild-theme-shell-mod-hugo/README.md

-# A Wild Theme for Hugo by Wild Tech 'Garden'
+# 'Wild' theme shell for Hugo by Wild Tech 'Garden'

 The Hugo wrapper (shell) module for themes by Wild Tech 'Garden' (WTG) -- very pre-alpha.